Electric-Coin-Company/zcash-android-wallet-sdk/MIGRATIONS.md

 ---------------------------------
 Synchronizer APIs for listing sent and received transactions have been removed.
 Clients should use `Synchronizer.transactions`, filtering on the field `TransactionOverview.isSentTransaction`.

 Synchronizer APIs for pending transactions have been removed.
-Clients should use `Synchronizer.transactions`, filtering on the field `TransactionOverview.isMined`
+Clients should use `Synchronizer.transactions`, filtering on the field `TransactionOverview.transactionState`

 The Synchronizer APIs for sending transactions (`send()` and `shieldFunds()`) are now suspend functions that return `Long` which contains the ID of the newly created transaction.
 To monitor for changes to pending transactions, observe `Synchronizer.transactions`.
 If a failure occurs, `send()` and `shieldFunds()` throw exceptions.